REDLINE-DAO/data/README.md

 Contains the tracks data,
 * [`tracks.csv`](tracks/tracks.csv) - CSV containing all tracks metadata.
-  - Track Id
+  - trackId
-  - Name
+  - name
-  - Location Key - Accuweather location key
+  - locationKey - Accuweather location key
-  - Country
+  - country
-  - Coords
+  - coords
-  - Cell Count
+  - cellCount
-  - Cell Length
+  - cellLength
-  - Sponsor URL
+  - sponsorURL
 * `{TrackId}.csv` - `{TrackId}` is the ID of the track.
   - Contains cell info for the track